 August 3, 2016: Our summer undergraduate researchers were outstanding when presenting their research at the LAUNCH Undergraduate Research Summer Poster Session.

-July 17, 2016: Congrats to Andreea Radulescu and Bill Barrington for winning research presentation awards at The Allied Genetics Conference (TAGC) in Orlando, Florida.
+July 17, 2016: Congrats to Andreea Radulescu and Dr. Bill Barrington for winning research presentation awards at The Allied Genetics Conference (TAGC) in Orlando, Florida.
 Andreea won top undergraduate poster presentation and Bill won a trainee award for outstanding oral presentation.

 June 28, 2016: An article in Bay Nature describing a collaborative project we are pursuing with Island Conservation and NC State University using genetic engineering to eradicate invasive mice.